-The Second Missionary Journey concluded in Jerusalem, where Paul was welcomed by the believers.
+The Third Missionary Journey concluded in Jerusalem, where Paul was welcomed by the believers.
 James urged him to pay for a rite of purification in the temple, to show his solidarity with law-keeping Jewish believers.
 However this led directly to his arrest, being accused of bringing Gentiles into the temple (21:18ff).
 Paul would also have delivered the collection he had made for the Jewish believers in Jerusalem, but that is not mentioned in the Book of Acts.

 Much of the final part of the Third Journey was by ship.
 The total distance walked would be 1045 km from Syrian Antioch to Ephesus, then another 1300 km from Ephesus to Corinth, via Philippi, and 600 km back to Philippi.
 Finally there was 100 km from Caesarea to Jerusalem.
 The total would be 3050 km (1900 miles) which would take 630 hours (78 days) walking.
 The distance walked would be shorter if Paul used ships to travel some of the sections.